AviatrixSystems/Docs/HowTos/ingress_firewall_example.rst

 			#systemctl reload apache2

-	- Open the Apache access logs on your Apache server
+	- Open the Apache access logs on your Apache server.

 	- Verify that client IP addresses are now recorded under the X-Forwarded-For header.